-Once the OEMs and the FAA approve the research report, it is submitted to the ASTM membership for comment and approval in a ballot.
+Once the OEMs and the FAA approve the research report, it is balloted to the ASTM membership for comment and approval.
 If the research report passes ballot, then an annex that specifies controls for the new fuel should be developed and balloted for incorporation into ASTM D7566.
 These steps may be conducted concurrently if the research report and proposed specification annex have been developed and reviewed in a concurrent manner.

-The ASTM balloting process allows a diverse group of stakeholders from other areas of the fuels community to review the data and the proposed annex (or revision to one).
-Consequently, the balloting process may reveal the need for additional data to be added to the research report, or for additional controls to the specification.
+The ASTM balloting process allows a diverse group of stakeholders from other areas of the fuel and petroleum community to review the data.
+Consequently, the balloting process may reveal the need for additional data to be added to the research report, or for additional controls to be added to the proposed specification annex.